Order of Assassins: Downfall and aftermath

 Najm ad-Din was replaced by Baibars' son-in-law Sarim al-Din Mubarak, governor of al-'Ullaiqah in 1270.
 Sarim was soon deposed and sent as a prisoner to Cairo, and Najm ad-Din was restored at chief da'i at Masyaf.
 His son Shams ad-Din joined him in service, but owing a tribute to the sultan.
 The next year, in the midst of the siege of Tripoli, two Assassins were sent by Bohemond VI of Antioch, then Count of Tripoli, to murder his attacker Baibars.
 Shams ad-Din was arrested in the plot, but released when his father argued his case.
 The Isma'ili leaders were eventually implicated and agreed to surrender their castles and live at Baibars' court.
 Najm ad-Din died in Cairo in 1274.

 In 1271, Baibars' forces seized al-'Ullaiqah and ar-Rusafa, after taking Masyaf the year before.
 Later in the year, Shams ad-Din surrendered and was deported to Egypt.
 Qala'at al-Khawabi fell that year and within two years Gerdkuh and all of the Assassin fortresses were held by the sultan.
 With the Assassins under his control, Baibars was able to use them to counter the forces arriving in the Ninth Crusade.
-The sultan threatened Bohemond VI, and the Assassins attacked future king Edward I of England unsuccessfully.
+The sultan threatened Bohemond VI, and the Assassins attacked future king Edward I of England unsuccessfully, with Edward killing the Assassin.

 The last known victim of the Assassins was Philip of Montfort, lord of Tyre, long an enemy of Baibars.
 Philip helped negotiate the truce following the capture of Damietta by Louis IX and had lost the castle at Toron to Baibars in 1266.
 Despite his advanced age, Philip was murdered by Baibars' Assassins in 1270.

-The last of the Assassin strongholds was al-Kahf in 1273.
-The Mamluks continued to use the services of the remaining Assassins and the 14th-century scholar ibn Battuta reported their fixed rate of pay per murder, with his children getting the fee if the Assassin did not survive the attack.
+The last of the Assassin strongholds was al-Kahf in the Syrian coastal mountains in 1273.
+The Mamluks reportedly continued to use the services of the remaining Assassins, and the 14th-century scholar ibn Battuta reported their fixed rate of pay per murder, with his children getting the fee if the Assassin did not survive the attack.
 There are, nevertheless, no recorded instances of Assassin activity after the later 13th century.
 They unremarkably settled near Salamiyah, with a still-large Isma'ili population that recognizes the Aga Khan as their Imam.